masolimano/maneage/README-hacking.md

         # with your project.
         $ git log --oneline --graph --decorate --all # General view of branches.

-        # Go to your 'master' branch and import all the updates into
+        # Go to your 'main' branch and import all the updates into
-        # 'master', don't worry about the printed outputs (in particular
+        # 'main', don't worry about the printed outputs (in particular
         # the 'CONFLICT's), we'll clean them up in the next step.
-        $ git checkout master
+        $ git checkout main
         $ git merge maneage

         # Ignore conflicting Maneage files that you had previously deleted